Aker Carbon Capture ASA Announces That SLB Capturi And Aker Solutions Win Contract To Deliver Carbon Capture Solution For Hafslund Celsio

 (MENAFN- PR Newswire)

 FORNEBU, Norway, Jan.
-27, 2025 /PRNewswire/ -- Aker Carbon Capture (ACC ASA) today announced that SLB Capturi, in collaboration with Aker Solutions, has been awarded an engineering, procurement, construction, installation and commissioning (EPCIC) contract from Hafslund Celsio AS to deliver a carbon capture solution at their waste-to-energy facility at Klemetsrud, Oslo.
+27, 2025 /PRNewswire/ -- Aker Carbon Capture (ACC ASA), an Aker Horizons portfolio company, today announced that SLB Capturi, in collaboration with Aker Solutions, has been awarded an engineering, procurement, construction, installation and commissioning (EPCIC) contract from Hafslund Celsio AS to deliver a carbon capture solution at their waste-to-energy facility at Klemetsrud, Oslo.

 Hafslund Celsio is Norway's largest district heating supplier and the owner and operator of Norway's largest waste-to-energy plant.
 Hafslund Celsio's carbon capture project is part of Longship, the Norwegian Government's full value-chain carbon capture and storage project.